kennyfrc/cami.js/README.md

 **Creating an Observable:**

-In the context of a `ReactiveElement`, you can create an observable using the `this.observable()` method.
+In the context of a `ReactiveElement`, you can create an observable using the `this.define()` method.
 For example, to create an observable `count` with an initial value of `0`, you would do:

 ```javascript
 // ...